 Making things more confusing are the various video formats, mp4, mov, avi, etc. These are sometimes known as “wrappers.”
 The wrapper is a snippet of code that “wraps” the video file and tells the computer how to decode the video, often in a player that is specific to the wrapper.
 The wrapper format (and its file extension) is sometimes mistaken for the codec.
 Some wrappers are “pluggable,” meaning they can hold video with one of many flavors of codec – but unless that particular codec is installed on the machine you won't see anything - even if you have a player that supports the wrapper format.

 In the Mac world, the most common wrapper format is QuickTime, which always has the .MOV extension.
 QuickTime files can hold h.264, Sorenson, or a host of other consumer and professional codecs.
-The QuickTime app has to be installed on your PC to run any MOV file - but even with QuickTime installed, a video with an uncommon codec may not play.
-QuickTime is standard on Macs.
-AS OF 2016, QuickTime is no longer supported on Windows.
-If you have Apple's QuickTime Player installed on your Windows PC, you are advised to uninstall it immediately.
+The QuickTime app has to be installed on your PC to open any MOV file - but even with QuickTime installed, a video with an uncommon codec may not play.
+QuickTime (and the QuickTime player) is standard on Macs but QuickTime for Windows is no longer supported by Apple and due to known security flaws with the application, it is highly recommended to remove QuickTime from your PC.

 The MPEG-4 wrapper (.mp4) has become a defacto standard release format these days because it only holds the h.264 codec and it works on all (modern) operating systems, making it truly cross-platform.
 PowerPoint 2013 and newer has standardized on this format.